dvci/cc-pki/docs/business-rules/background.md

 health credentials in its Global Trust Network.
 CQL defines a human readable representation of logic that can be evaluated against clinical knowledge, including health credentials.
-CQL is a domain specific language intended to be usable by clinical domain experts to both author and read clinical expressions.
+CQL is a domain specific language intended to be usable by clinical domain experts to both author and read clinical expressions, and does not require software development expertise.
 Once CQL has been authored, running it against clinical knowledge first requires translating the CQL into its canonical representation, the Expression Logical Model (ELM).
 The resulting ELM expression of the CQL can be run against a DDCC health credential using a CQL execution engine.
+The result can be packaged and shared, meaning that the execution of CQL does not require a central server and is platform independent.
+This ensures that the CQL can be run on health data without actually requiring personal health data to be shared.

 Health credentials can be specified using multiple standards.
 DDCC health credentials, which can be evaluated against CQL business rules, are specified using the